Campus Security Policy, Campus Crime Statistics Act

 Prospective students and face-to-face, online, or video/web conference current students residing in the State of Illinois who have followed the School's official complaint process and are dissatisfied with the School's response to their complaint, or who are not able to file a complaint with the School, may file a formal complaint with the Higher Learning Commission (HLC) or the Illinois Board of Higher Education (IBHE).
-Online or video/web conference students residing in a state participating in the State Authorization Reciprocity Agreement (SARA) may file a formal complaint with the Illinois Board of Higher Education (IBHE).
+Online or video/web conference students residing in a state participating in the State Authorization Reciprocity Agreement (SARA) may file a formal complaint following the process described here.
 Online or video/web conference students residing in a non-SARA state (as of 2/1/2018: CA) may file a formal complaint with their state education entity, as listed below:

 LFGSM is an independent, accredited, non-profit graduate school, and is registered as a 501(c)3 corporation.